-You are cordially invited to attend the 2017 annual meeting (the "Annual Meeting") of stockholders ("Stockholders") of ANI Pharmaceuticals, Inc. (the "Company") to be held at 9:00 a.m., Eastern Time, on Wednesday, May 17, 2017, at the offices of MVP Capital Partners located at 259 N. Radnor-Chester Road, Suite 130, Radnor, Pennsylvania 19087.
-The purpose of the Annual Meeting is for Stockholders to consider and take action on the following matters:
+You are cordially invited to attend the 2020 Virtual Annual Meeting (the "Virtual Annual Meeting") of stockholders ("Stockholders") of ANI Pharmaceuticals, Inc. (the "Company") to be held at 10:00 a.m., Eastern Time, on Friday, June 5, 2020.
+Due to the potential travel and community gathering impacts of the novel coronavirus outbreak (COVID-19), the Company is moving to an online-only format for the 2020 annual meeting.
+Stockholders will be able to listen, vote, and submit questions from their home or any remote location with internet connectivity.
+The Virtual Annual Meeting has been designed to provide the same rights to participate as you would have at an in-person meeting.
+Information on how to participate in this year's virtual meeting can be found on page 1.
+The purpose of the Virtual Annual Meeting is for Stockholders to consider and take action on the following matters:

-- 1. To elect Robert E. Brown, Jr., Arthur S. Przybyl, Fred Holubow, Tracy L. Marshbanks, Ph.D., Thomas A. Penn and Daniel Raynor to the Company's Board of Directors to hold office until the next annual meeting; - 2.
-To approve the Company's Fifth Amended and Restated 2008 Stock Incentive Plan; - 3.
-To ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the year ending December 31, 2017; - 4.
-To approve the compensation of the Company's named executive officers, on an advisory basis; and - 5.
-To transact other business that may properly come before the Annual Meeting or any adjournments or postponements of the Annual Meeting.
+- 1. To elect Robert E. Brown, Jr., Thomas Haughey, David B. Nash, M.D., M.B.A. and Patrick D. Walsh to the Company's Board of Directors to hold office until the next annual meeting; - 2.
+To ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the year ending December 31, 2020; - 3.
+To approve the compensation of the Company's named executive officers, on an advisory basis; - To approve the frequency of future advisory votes on executive compensation, on an advisory basis; - 5.
+To approve the Sixth Amended and Restated 2008 Equity Incentive Plan; and - 6.
+To transact other business that may properly come before the Virtual Annual Meeting or any adjournments or postponements of the Virtual Annual Meeting.

-Only holders of the Company's common stock and class C special stock of record as of March 20, 2017 are entitled to notice of and to vote at the Annual Meeting.
+Only holders of the Company's common stock and class C special stock of record as of April 13, 2020 are entitled to notice of and to vote at the Virtual Annual Meeting.

 The Company is pleased to save costs and help protect the environment by again using the "Notice and Access" method of delivery for its proxy materials.
-Instead of receiving paper copies of our proxy materials, including the Company's Annual Report on Form 10-K for the year ended December 31, 2016 (the "Annual Report"), in the mail, Stockholders will receive a Notice Regarding the Availability of Proxy Materials, which provides an Internet website address where Stockholders can access electronic copies of the proxy materials and vote.
+Instead of receiving paper copies of our proxy materials, including the Company's Annual Report on Form 10-K for the year ended December 31, 2019 (the "Annual Report"), in the mail, Stockholders will receive a Notice Regarding the Availability of Proxy Materials, which provides an Internet website address where Stockholders can access electronic copies of the proxy materials and vote.
 This website also has instructions for voting by phone and for requesting paper copies of the proxy materials and proxy card.

 Your vote is very important.
-Regardless of whether you plan to attend the Annual Meeting, please promptly vote your shares.
+Regardless of whether you plan to attend the Virtual Annual Meeting, please promptly vote your shares.
 You may vote your shares over the Internet or via a toll-free telephone number.
-If you received a paper copy of a proxy or voting instruction card by mail, you may submit your proxy or voting instruction card for the Annual Meeting by completing, signing, dating and returning your proxy or voting instruction card in the pre-addressed envelope provided.
-For specific instructions on how to vote your shares, please refer to the section entitled Questions and Answers About the Annual Meeting and Voting Rights on page 1 of the proxy statement.
+If you received a paper copy of a proxy or voting instruction card by mail, you may submit your proxy or voting instruction card for the Virtual Annual Meeting by completing, signing, dating and returning your proxy or voting instruction card in the pre-addressed envelope provided.
+For specific instructions on how to vote your shares, please refer to the section entitled Questions and Answers About the Virtual Annual Meeting and Voting Rights on page 1 of the proxy statement.